 Dr. Stacey Teixeira

-Dr. Stacey Teixeira graduated from the North Carolina State University College of Veterinary Medicine in 1999, and joined Montrose shortly after.
-Dr. Teixeira grew up in North Carolina, but spent her early years as an Army brat living in Nebraska, Belgium, Germany, Oklahoma and Louisiana.
-Originally she thought she would pursue equine medicine but realized early on that her true passion lies in small animal medicine.
-Dr. Teixeira especially enjoys geriatric medicine, and finds great satisfaction in helping ease the pains of older patients.
+Dr. Stacey Teixeira graduated from North Carolina State University – College of Veterinary Medicine in 1999 and joined our Montrose family shortly after.
+Dr. Teixeira grew up in North Carolina but spent her early years as an Army brat living in Nebraska, Belgium, Germany, Oklahoma and Louisiana.
+Originally, she thought to pursue a career in Equine Medicine, but realized during veterinary school that her true passion lies in Small Animal Medicine.
+She especially loves geriatric medicine, and she finds great satisfaction in helping to ease the pains of her older patients.

 When not at Montrose, Dr. Teixeira enjoys time spent with her family.
 She includes her active and slightly neurotic border collie mix, Russell, and her bottle-fed spicy cat, Gin, in the mix.
 Dr. Teixeira and her family are passionate about soccer, and they spend many weekends at games and enjoying the outdoors.
 Dr. Teixeira loves to travel and is always looking forward to her next big trip.
 But always she enjoys coming home to her Montrose family, and considers Northern Virginia the best place she’s ever lived.

 Dr. Erin Hall